 You need to work out how combat is resolved; if this was a pen and paper game, what dice are rolled and how is success determined?
 How is damage resolved?

 Is the game based on turns; the player attacks, then the monsters attack?
 Or is it time-based, with the monsters attacking every so many seconds.
 The latter would be more cool, but rather more complicated.
 Do the player’s attacks have a cooldown?
 Is Quest up to timed combat?
-The timers on the web player are known to be flaky, so investigate that before going too far.
+The timers on the web player have issue with the lag between the player’s computer and the Quest server, so investigate that before going too far.

 What are the effects of armour or a shield?
 Is armour handled as one outfit, or as separate pieces?
 Is there a drawback to using them?
 If sci-fi game a shield could be something that absorbs damage up to a certain point before being depleted.

 Can the player parry attacks?
 How does that work?
 What weapons can parry?
 How does the player choose.